tam-n/javascript-prep-0423-code-solutions/prep-html-skeleton/prep-html-skeleton-exercise-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What tags are necessary for a complete HTML Skeleton?
+<!DOCTYPE html> and <html>
 - What type of content belongs within the `<head>` of an HTML document?
+  Additional data such as the elements <title>, <style>, <body>, etc.
 - What type of content belongs within the `<body>` of an HTML document?
+  The visible content of the HTML document such as headings, paragraphs, images, hyperlinks, etc.
 - Where must the `DOCTYPE` declaration appear in a valid HTML document?
+  At the start of an HTML document.

 ## Notes